gilt/tech-blog/_posts/2017-05-18-pops-up-plant-shop.md

 * facilitating ["self-selection"](https://twitter.com/DanaPylayeva/status/846854555832909830) exercises which allow people to choose who they work with and what they work on.
 * working with [teams](https://www.infoq.com/presentations/gilt-team-communication) to make sure they have the right [team ingredients](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending).
 * providing people with the [best tools](http://tech.gilt.com/leadership/2017/02/06/slack-and-voluntary-adoption).
-* encouraging people to share their work via speaking at [conferences](http://tech.gilt.com/ai/2017/04/12/pau-carre-cardona-at-oreilly-ai-conference) and [meetups](https://vimeo.com/217236459) , writing for our [tech blog](http://tech.gilt.com/), teaching classes and other [channels](https://remote.works/episode/10).
+* encouraging people to share their work via speaking at [conferences](http://tech.gilt.com/ai/2017/04/12/pau-carre-cardona-at-oreilly-ai-conference) and [meetups](https://vimeo.com/217236459), writing for our [tech blog](http://tech.gilt.com/), teaching classes and other [channels](https://remote.works/episode/10).

 We also like to have some fun, too.

 ## Surprise and Delight

 This week we coordinated an intercontinental __"POps Up Plant Shop"__ for our people in NYC and Dublin.
 Between the two offices, we distributed 350 plants to our people.
 Crotons, ivies, succulents and more were on offer.
 Everyone loved the surprise.
-We even saw folks from other departments at HBC sneaking plants back to their desks - a good indicator that what we're doing is working!
+While POps is focused on working with our tech teams, we noticed a few folks from other departments at HBC visiting the floor to grab plants for their desks - a good indicator that what we're doing is working!

 Beyond adding a dash of color the office, [offices plants are proven to increase happiness and productivity](https://www.theguardian.com/money/2014/aug/31/plants-offices-workers-productive-minimalist-employees) which aligns perfectly with the mission of the POps team.